 - What should your subject line be?
-That old adage applies here, too: Keep it simple!
-You can also refer to the three key elements of irresistible email subject lines from the folks at Copyblogger.
+That old adage applies here: Keep it simple!
+Refer to the three key elements of irresistible email subject lines from the experts at Copyblogger.

 - When should you send your email?
 When it comes to email marketing, day and time do matter!
-This guide from Benchmark Email considered the data to recommend a starting point.
+This guide from Benchmark Email will help you decide when to schedule your messages.

-One important step to take before launching your new newsletter: Give all the people on your contact list the opportunity to opt-in to your newsletter.
+One important step to take before launching your new newsletter is to give all the people on your contact list the opportunity to opt-in to your newsletter.

-This chart from AWeber provides a nice overview of when it’s OK to add contacts to an email list.
-In short: You should only add people to your list when they’ve given you permission.
+This helpful chart from AWeber provides a nice overview of when it’s okay to add contacts to an email list.
+In short: You can only add people to your list when they’ve given you permission.

 - Who you are, with a brief description of your rental property